VikramBharadwaj1995/PDFChat/README.md

 # PDFChat
-This project allows you to upload a PDF document and ask questions about its content.
-It uses langchain, openapi ai model and  Facebook Ai Similarity Search(FAISS) library to process the text in the PDF and provide answers to questions pertaining the document.
+This is a simple application that uses OpenAI's GPT-3.5-turbo to generate a conversation based on the text in a PDF file.
+The application is built using Streamlit and the PDF is converted to text using PyPDF2.
+The data from the PDF is indexed onto a vector database FAISS from where the closest match is found and the conversation is generated using OpenAI's Davinci engine.

 ## Installation